AteraWren/home-listers/README.md

 4. Add the required environment variables (`DATABASE_URL`, `SECRET_KEY`, `JWT_SECRET_KEY`) in Render's **Environment** settings.
 5. Deploy the app and access it at the provided Render URL.

+Caution!: The app takes about 30 seconds to use the beginning of the app to spin up due to being free on render!
+Please give it some time!

 ## License

 This project is licensed under the MIT License.